Eddie Murphy's bleep, that awful Whitney Houston joke and Austin Butler's accent — the 2023 Golden Globes highs, lows and head-scratchers

 LOW: But several big winners were MIA

 We pretty much expected no-shows.
 Frankly, we were surprised how much Hollywood showed up at the 2023 Golden Globes just one year after the 2022 edition was canceled (both figuratively by critics and literally by NBC).
 But the absence of a handful of winners confirmed the Globes aren't back back quite yet.
 There were four high-profile winners who failed to show up to collect their awards.
 Three of those — Cate Blanchett for Tár, Zendaya for Euphoria and Amanda Seyfried for The Dropout — were, according to presenters, said to be working or "in production."
-Here's the thing, though: successful actors are nearly always working, and in years past, it would be a very, very safe bet that the trio would have been able to call out for a day to attend.
-The most believable excuse belonged to 1883 winner Kevin Costner, whom presenter Regina Hall went to great pains to explain was stuck in Santa Barbara because of Southern California's heavy rainstorms and mudslides this week.
+Here's the thing, though: Successful actors are nearly always working, and in years past, it would be a very, very safe bet that the trio would have been able to call out for a day to attend.
+The most believable excuse belonged to Yellowstone winner Kevin Costner, whom presenter Regina Hall went to great pains to explain was stuck in Santa Barbara because of Southern California's heavy rainstorms and mudslides this week.
 It was something his publicist also swore to us backstage.
 We'll buy that one.

 HIGH: Brad Pitt is the new Jack Nicholson

 Once upon a time in Hollywood, Jack Nicholson was the king of the Oscars, acting as the life of the party for each and every ceremony.
-Brad Pitt served that function at this year’s Golden Globes awards, getting the laughter going for Jerrod Carmichael's uncomfortable opening monologue and clapping wildly for all the winners.
-Even when he lost his own Globe — Ke Huy Quan scooped up the Best Supporting Actor statue Pitt was also up for — Pitt acted like a winner.
+Brad Pitt served that function at this year’s Golden Globes, getting the laughter going for Jerrod Carmichael's uncomfortable opening monologue and clapping wildly for all the winners.
+Even when he lost his own Globe — Quan scooped up the Best Supporting Actor statue Pitt was also up for — Pitt acted like a winner.

 Bless Brad Pitt, sitting front center smiling attentively, not winning, literally holding international name recognition afloat. #GoldenGlobes